HomeAncient History

 Helios, Selene, and Eos, following the sun carriage, in the mural above the stage of the Friedrich von Thiersch hall in the Kurhaus Wiesbaden, Germany

 Hyperion was the Titan god of light, wisdom, and vigilance.
 He married his sister Thea, and they gave birth to Helios, the sun, Selene, the moon, and Eos, the dawn.
-Hyperion and three of his other brothers, Coeus, Crius, and Iapetus, formed the four pillars that separated and held the heavens above one another.
+Hyperion and three of his other brothers, Coeus, Crius, and Iapetus, formed the four pillars that separated and held the heavens aloft.
 According to one of the more horrifying Greek traditions, the same four pillars pinned their father down while Cronus castrated Uranus with his sickle.

 4. Thea: Titan Goddess Of The Sun & Light